Poppy Build Guide by FinalFan

 Barrier

-Barrier gives a shield that is bigger than Heal's health boost, and isn't reduced if Ignite is on you (or another heal-reduction debuff).
+Barrier gives a shield that is bigger than Heal's health boost.
 It also has a much shorter cooldown.
-On the other hand, you don't get to keep the health, so the enemy might be able to just hang around for those 2 seconds and kill you after.
-I'd say that Barrier vs. Heal is a judgment call for Poppy based on who your enemy is and how well you can time the shield.
+On the other hand, you don't get to keep the health, so the enemy might be able to just hang around for those 2 seconds and kill you after it wears off.
+I'd say that Barrier vs. Heal is a judgment call based on personal preference, your opponent, and how well you can time the shield.
 Unless you take Heal as a support, in which case stick with that.

 Flash